 Design considerations for the machine learning compute servers include:

-- PowerEdge server and VxRail models—PowerEdge R7525 or R750 servers are ideal for mainstream performance.
+- PowerEdge server and VxRail models—PowerEdge R7525 or PowerEdge R750 servers are ideal for mainstream performance.
 The PowerEdge R750xa server is designed for accelerators and provides the most GPU density among PowerEdge servers.
 Customers requiring an HCI appliance that is turn-key and provides full stack life cycle management can select VxRail as the compute server.
-All these models are NVIDIA-Certified Systems, which means they have been validated to provide optimal performance, scalability, and security for accelerated workloads.
+All these models are NVIDIA-Certified Systems, which means that they have been validated to provide optimal performance, scalability, and security for accelerated workloads.

 - Number of compute servers—We have validated up to four servers per VMware vSphere cluster.
 VMware supports a maximum of 64 nodes per cluster.

 - Processor and memory— We recommend Intel Xeon Platinum or Gold processors for PowerEdge R750, PowerEdge R750xa, and VxRail 670F, and AMD EPYC processor for PowerEdge R7525.
 We recommend at least 512 GB memory for memory-intensive AI workloads.

 - GPUs—The PowerEdge servers can be configured with NVIDIA A100 or A30 GPUs.
 The A100 GPU is recommended for deep learning and training of complex neural networks.
 The A30 GPU is recommended for AI inference, language processing, conversational AI, and recommender systems.

 - Storage for VMware ESXi—For better reliability, higher performance, and increased isolation from VM data, we recommend that you install VMware ESXi on the BOSS controller.